 Lauded for his portrayal of Baron Ochs in Der Rosenkavalier that he “dealt in revelations,” the Financial Times further praises Icelandic bass Kristinn Sigmundsson, “His tone dark and his dynamic range broad, he exuded raw power, crusty lust and comic bravado, all reinforced by a trace of gravitas.”
-In the 2022/23 season, Mr. Sigmundsson returns to LA Opera for Bartolo in Le nozze di Figaro, sings Fasolt in Das Rheingold, and makes his Utah Opera debut as Daland in Der fliegende Holländer.
-Next season, he returns to San Francisco Opera for the US premiere of Saariaho’s Innocence as well as for Heinrich in Loheningrin.
-Last season, he joined the Enescu Festival as The Chamberlain in Der Zwerg, the Royal Opera House Muscat as Monterone in Rigoletto, New National Theatre Tokyo for Baron Ochs in Der Rosenkavalier, and returned to Bayerische Staatsoper for La Roche in Capriccio.
+In the 2023/24 season, Mr. Sigmundsson returns to San Francisco Opera as Heinrich der Vogler in Lohengrin, as well as for the Priest in the US premiere of Saariaho’s Innocence.
+He also returns to LA Opera for the Chamberlain in Der Zwerg.
+Last season her joined LA Opera for Bartolo in Le nozze di Figaro, sang Fasolt in Das Rheingold with the Atlanta Opera, and made his Utah Opera debut as Daland in Der fliegende Holländer.
+He recently joined the Enescu Festival as The Chamberlain in Der Zwerg, the Royal Opera House Muscat as Monterone in Rigoletto, New National Theatre Tokyo for Baron Ochs in Der Rosenkavalier, and returned to Bayerische Staatsoper for La Roche in Capriccio.
 He also recently returned to Théâtre Royal de la Monnaie as Ghost in Dusapin’s Macbeth Underworld, joined Indiana University Opera for Gurnemanz in Parsifal, Houston Grand Opera for Commendatore in Don Giovanni and Daland in Der fliegende Holländer, San Francisco Opera for Vodnik in Rusalka, Den Norske Opera for Dansker in Billy Budd, the Edinburgh International Festival for Commendatore in Don Giovanni, and Atlanta Opera for Daland in Der fliegende Holländer.

 He has sung leading roles regularly with the Staatsoper Wien, Bayerische Staatsoper, and Semperoper Dresden, where his most recent performances include Méphistophélès in La damnation de Faust.
 Other recent engagements include Il Commendatore in Don Giovanni in Munich, Berlin and New York; Baron Ochs in Der Rosenkavalier, König Heinrich in Lohengrin and Pogner in Die Meistersinger von Nürnberg in Berlin; Rocco in Fidelio in New York and Houston; Daland in Der fliegende Holländer in San Francisco and Strasbourg; Fasolt in Das Rheingold in Houston; Creonte in Medea in Salzburg; Gurnemanz in Parisifal in Cologne and Florence; Zaccaria in Nabucco in Copenhagen, and Beijing King Heinrich in Lohengin in Madrid San Fancisco, Los Angeles, and with the Bayerische Staatsoper both in Munich and on tour to Japan; King Marke in Tristan und Isolde in Santiago, Dallas, and Berlin; Hunding in Die Walküre in Naples, Venice and Köln; Landgraf in Tannhäuser in Geneva, Amsterdam, and Tokyo; Méphistophélès in La damnation de Faust; La Cuisinière in L’amour des trois oranges in Florence; König Marke in Tristan und Isolde, Sparafucile in Rigoletto, Il Commendatore in Don Giovanni, and Baron Ochs in Der Rosenkavalier in San Francisco; König Heinrich in Lohengrin and Raimondo in Lucia di Lammermoor in Munich; Osmin in Die Entführung aus dem Serail in Naples; Il Commendatore in Don Giovanni and Bartolo in Le nozze di Figaro and Walter in Luisa Miller at the Cincinnati May Festival; and Sarastro in Die Zauberflöte in Houston, San Francisco, Toulouse, and Santiago.